(02) 4577 4912

 Unit 1, No.103 Railway Road (North) MULGRAVE NSW 2756

 Often old homes have been built using construction methods now deemed too expensive.
 There are many old homes built using full brick construction, hardwood or Oregon frames and rafters.
 Pitched roofs in lieu of trusses.
 Terra-cotta roof tiles.
 Hardwood strip floors.
-High ceilings with decorative ceiling linings or cornices.
-Many of these older houses are structurally very stable and suit extending onto or renovating rather than just knocking down and re-building an inferior product.
-In areas such as Pennant Hills, Turramurra, Castle Hill, Hornsby, Kellyville, Dural there are many well built homes that would be much more practical to extend as these areas are full of structurally well built homes that just require some modern upgrades.
+High ceilings with decorative ceiling linings or plaster cornices.
+Many of these older houses are structurally very stable and suit extending onto or renovating rather than just knocking down and re-building.
+In many areas of Sydney such as Pennant Hills, Turramurra, Castle Hill, Hornsby, Epping or Dural there are many well built homes that would be much more practical to extend as these areas are full of structurally well built homes that just require some modern upgrades.

 Often our clients would like to extend their home but they are unsure whether it is more economical and practical to extend out with a couple of rooms or up with a second floor extension.
 Of course every job is different and we can give you the advice of what we recommend for your project but here are a few suggestions to help you on your way;